androosk/constructor-word-guess/README.md

 - Letter.js: constructor used by Word.js to create an individual object for each letter in the current word.
 Each object contains testing functionality to evaluate the state of the letter and return that state to the Word constructor.

 ## Gameplay
+- In CLI, from directory of game files, run command: node index
 - A word is chosen randomly from a list of ten words in an array
 - Once a word is in play, it is removed from the array
 - Player has ten attempts to guess the letters in the word